maschinenstadt/lib.js/README.md

 being automatically loaded during initialization - look into "./settings.js".

-Last but not least it's also possible to include() whole directories: this is going to return a regular Object, with key names set by file name and '.json' extension in case it was a '.json' file .. this is because otherwise it would result in a conflict, if two files ('.js' and '.json') have the same name! ..
+Last but not least it's also possible to include() whole directories: this is going to return a regular Object, with key names set by file name - w/ UPPER- CASE name in case it was a '.json' file .. this is because otherwise it would result in a conflict, if two files ('.js' and '.json') have the same name! ..

 Sub directories won't be included in this application.
 We *really* don't want